A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Simulation

-We then evaluate the classical block error rate of the $[[41, 1, 5]]$ surface code using different decoders.
-Fig.~\ref{fig: plot-eqnoise} shows the logical error rate, defined as the probability that the estimated Pauli error is not equivalent to the true error under the stabilizer group.
-We observe that the MWPM decoder performs poorly when the depolarizing rate is low, as its error correction capability is limited by the syndrome error rate.
-The BP-LCOSD algorithm outperforms the other BP-based decoders in terms of logical error rate.
+We then evaluate the logical error rate of the $[[41, 1, 5]]$ surface code using different decoders.
+Fig.~\ref{fig: plot-eqnoise} shows the logical error rate, defined as the probability that the estimated Pauli error is not equivalent to the actual error under the stabilizer group.
+We observe that the proposed BP-OSD algorithm outperforms other decoders in terms of logical error rate.
+This superior performance is primarily due to the significant improvements made by the OSD algorithm in post-processing.
+Additionally, the extended BP-OSD algorithm's ability to correct errors in the syndrome contributes to its advantage over the MWPM decoder and the original BP-OSD decoder, especially at low physical error rates.